k-mack/codeforpdx-pass/docs/design/filenow.md

 ## Context and Scope

-### Part 1: The needle in the stack of needles
+### Part 1: It's in here, I know it!
+Find the needle in a stack of needles.

 Many people in crisis already own an Android or Apple device, giving them access to *free, reliable, and secure* cloud storage.
-These devices are often equipped with a camera and support automatic backing up of files (e.g., photos, documents) to the cloud.
+These devices are often equipped with a camera and support the automatic back up of files to the cloud.
-For example, Android devices allow you to log into your Google account to seamlessly and automatically back up the photos you take to Google Drive.
+For example, Android devices allow you to log into your Google account to seamlessly and automatically back up the photos you take with the device's camera to Google Drive.
 Here we identity the first part of our scope:

 > Storing digital files in cloud storage providers has never been easier,